skhussain123/Javascript-Doc/oops/README.md

 ## 🔹 What is OOP?
 Object-Oriented Programming is a way to organize your code using objects, which group data (properties) and functions (methods) together.

+* A Class is like a blueprint or template for creating objects.
+* It defines properties (data) and methods (functions) that the objects created from this class will have.
+* Think of a class as a plan or design, like a blueprint for a house.

+### 📘 What is an Object?

+* An Object is an instance of a class.
+* It is a real thing created using the blueprint (class).
+* Each object has its own values for properties defined by the class.

 ### 🔸 1.
 What is an Object?
 ```bash